Kaikoura.org

 Ted - 2022

-I know that our economic and social systems have some serious issues, and am committed to be part of changing the systems so that they do actually work for everyone.
-I have been thinking and writing about this for 40 years, and working at many roles in the community so that I could have practical as well as theoretical knowledge of as many aspects as possible.
-I have worked as farm worker, lab worker, engineer, fisherman, technical advisor, consultant, system designer, teacher, auditor, compliance officer, adjudicator, politician, advisor, parent, and more.
+I know that our economic and social systems have some serious issues, and am committed to working cooperatively to change the systems so that they do actually work for everyone.
+I have been thinking about these issues for 60 years and writing about them for over 40 years, and working at many roles in the community testing things, so that I could have practical as well as theoretical knowledge of as many aspects as possible.
+I have worked as farm worker, lab worker, engineer, fisherman, technical advisor, consultant, system designer, teacher, auditor, compliance officer, adjudicator, politician, advisor and been a husband and parent.

 Ailsa and I met here in Kaikoura 1991, we were married here 1994, and we have lived here since 1998, so I am local by choice, and intend to remain so.
 I run a small software and consulting company.